A timeline of the investigation into Trump’s Mar-a-Lago documents

 Donald Trump has been indicted on federal charges relating to the storage of classified national defence documents dating from his presidency at his Mar-a-Lago mansion in Palm Beach, Florida.

-The 45th president of the United States will now appear in federal court in Miami on Tuesday 13 June, his lawyer has since confirmed.
+The 45th president of the United States will now appear in federal court in Miami on Tuesday 13 June.
 Should he ultimately be convicted, he could face a maximum combined sentence of 100 years in prison.

 His resort home was raided by the FBI in August 2022 as part of a hunt for search papers and other government records that should never have left the White House when his presidency ended in January 2021, a dramatic move that came as a surprise to the general public.